Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 • Deep, warm gloss

-Why buy it: a detailer favourite that survives years with proper prep.
+Why buy it: a detailer favorite that survives years with proper prep.

 #3Nexgen Ceramic Spray